dinko-pehar/nlsqli/README.md

 ### Docker

-Easiest way to run this project is to build docker image in root of project:
+Easiest way to run this project is to build docker image in root of a project:

 ```shell
 docker build -t nlsqli .